 The Crossing Church is a modern, non-denominational church rooted in a long line of evangelical churches that have looked to the Bible as their authority for almost 2000 years.
 As a result, we affirm the central tenets of historic Christianity that came out of the protestant reformation.
 We find common belief in Jesus with many followers of Jesus as expressed in one of the earliest and most universally accepted statements of faith, The Apostles’ Creed, circa AD 220.
 We also have found The Lausanne Covenant to be a helpful expression of faith.

-Here are some details of what we believe:
+Here are some details of what we do believe:

 Good News For All: The Good News, the Gospel, is for all people.
 It is Good because it gives us hope.
 It is News because it tells us of the remarkable story of Jesus who was born in our humanity, died for our humanity, and was resurrected to restore and save our humanity.
 The Good News is to be shared to all people because it is the only means of salvation and because it transforms our personal lives and relationships.
 At the very center of the Gospel message is the reminder that we are never the solution, God is.
 This is why we believe in Gospel-centered preaching and discipleship.